Marvin Pierce: Marriage to Pauline Robinson

-W magazine once described Pauline Robinson as "beautiful, fabulous, critical, and meddling" and "a former beauty from Ohio with extravagant tastes".
+Robinson was an American socialite who W magazine once described as "beautiful, fabulous, critical, and meddling" and "a former beauty from Ohio with extravagant tastes".
+Their daughter Martha was a model who appeared on the cover of Vogue.
+Robinson was a descendant of Henry II of England.
 Pauline was killed at age 53 in a September 1949 automotive accident when Marvin, the driver, hit a tree in Harrison, Westchester County, New York.
 His granddaughter Pauline Robinson Bush (1949–1953), was named after her.

 Their third child, Barbara Pierce, later became the wife of the 41st president of the United States, George H. W. Bush, mother of the 43rd president of the United States, George W. Bush and of the 43rd governor of Florida, Jeb Bush.
 Her youngest son, Marvin Bush, is named after him.

+Marriage to Willa Gray Martin

-Pierce's second marriage (June 1952) was to Willa Gray Martin (1911–2006) (who died during his grandson's presidency), an artist and Associated Press reporter.
+Pierce's second marriage in June 1952 was to Willa Gray Martin (1911–2006), a Yale graduate, artist, and Associated Press reporter.

+Descendants

-He also has at least 17 great-grandchildren, including Jenna Bush Hager, and at least 11 great-great-grandchildren (5 through George W. Bush).
+He has at least 17 great-grandchildren, including Jenna Bush Hager, and at least 11 great-great-grandchildren (5 through George W. Bush).